GensaGames/Sample-Chat-Quest-UI/README.md

 <br/>

 These are the main moments which, is not currently implemented, <br/>
-but they are not complex.
+but they are essential.
 Other moments are unimportant, such  as  <br/>
-creating popup menus, animations and more.
+creating popup menus, animations and other.